Empowering you with tools for a better tomorrow

 Seeking independence is a natural part of growing up and, as children try to find their own voice, they often push boundaries in the process.
 However, some children display consistent disruptive behaviors outside of what is expected.
 In those circumstances, understanding why the behavior is occurring is the first step in determining a treatment path.
 For example, some children are defiant when asked to complete chores because they don’t want to disengage from a preferred activity, such as playing video games.
 Other children may act out during their morning routine because they are feeling anxious about going to school.

 As a parent, it can be overwhelming and confusing about how to best respond.
-With the support of an online child psychologist at Positive Development Psychology, parents can:
+With the support of a child psychologist at Positive Development Psychology, parents can:

 • Better understand the causes of their child’s behavior